John Dykes

 John Dykes is a sports television anchor, commentator and journalist based in Singapore.
 He is best known for hosting "The John Dykes Show" on Disney+ and previously Fox Sports Asia, he was formerly lead anchor for the Premier League's content service, available to international broadcast partners.
 He first made his name in Asia after working for more than a decade as host of ESPN STAR Sports' coverage of the Premier League and European football as well as a variety of other major global sporting competitions and tournaments.

 Biography

 Dykes was born in Essex, England in 1964 and went to Brentwood School before moving to Hong Kong with his family.
 He moved to Singapore in 1997 and lives there with his wife and two daughters.

 Early career

 He began his media career as a college radio DJ whilst studying English Literature at Warwick University.
 A move to Hong Kong led to a successful stint at the South China Morning Post, where he was a Sports Writer, Feature Writer and Entertainment Editor for the Sunday Edition.
 During his time in Hong Kong, he also covered both sports and entertainment beats as a showbiz presenter at TVB.
-He hosted TVB's live coverage of the Academy Awards for five straight years before switching back to sports as a football commentator and presenter with STAR Sports.
+He hosted TVB's live coverage of the Academy Awards for five consecutive years before switching back to sports as a football commentator and presenter with STAR Sports.